MailToolbox/mail_plugger/docs/usage_in_ruby_on_rails.md

-# Use MailPlugger in Ruby on Rails
+# How to use MailPlugger in Ruby on Rails

 After to add `mail_plugger` gem and the gem of API of the mail provider, create `config/initializers/mail_plugger.rb` file and add something similar.